Does Exercise Bike for Knee Rehab after torn ligaments help?

 • A severe sprain corresponds to a total rupture of the ligaments

 The knee is the most exposed joint during the practice of sports such as skiing, football, rugby, tennis or fighting sports.
-It is no coincidence that 75 to 90% of the ruptures of the cruciate ligament occur during the practice of a sport.
+It is no coincidence that 75 to 90% of the cruciate ligament ruptures occur during the practice of a sport.

 A knee sprain causes severe pain in the knee at the time of the trauma or the accident, cracking or tearing, and a feeling of knee instability.
 The knee is then swollen, red and taut (usually with the appearance of edema).